Zhang Lina: Achievements

-On March 27, 2011, Zhang Lina won 2011 Anselme Payen award as a professor of Wuhan University and the first Chinese won this award.

 Zhang has published 530 papers, authored 16 books, and been granted nearly 100 domestic and international patents.

 In 2006, Zhang wrote book Natural polymer modified materials and applications.

 In 2007, Zhang wrote book Natural Polymer Science and Materials.

 In 2011, Zhang wrote book Environmentally friendly materials based on biomass.

 In 2015, Zhang wrote book Cellulose Science and Materials.

+In 2011, she became the first Chinese scientist to receive the Anselme Payen Award, the highest international honor in the field of cellulose and renewable materials, awarded by the American Chemical Society (ACS).
+The award included a bronze medal and a $3,000 honorarium.

+In 2011, she was elected as an academician of the Chinese Academy of Sciences, becoming the first woman from Wuhan University to receive this honor.

+Zhang served on the editorial boards of Cellulose, the Journal of Biobased Materials and Bioenergy, and Acta Polymerica Sinica.